lm-sys/FastChat/README.md

 ```

 #### CPU Only
-This requires no GPU but around 60GB of CPU memory.
+This runs on CPU only.
+It requires around 60GB of CPU memory for Vicuna-13B.
 ```
 python3 -m fastchat.serve.cli --model-name /path/to/vicuna/weights --device cpu
 ```